 - a.
 Walkway (sidewalk) easements at least 10 feet wide may be required adjacent to public roads when such roads abut subdivision boundaries and the subdivision is located in close proximity to service centers and/or common public facilities.
 The minimum width of the walkway shall be four feet if a boulevard separates the walkway from the road and five feet if the walkway abuts the road; - b.
-Easements at least 15 feet wide for pedestrian/bicycle paths shall be required adjacent to public arterial and collector roads where such roads abut the subdivision boundaries when the specific location is identified as a proposed arterial or connector trail route in the c.
+Easements at least 15 feet wide for pedestrian/bicycle paths shall be required adjacent to public arterial and collector roads where such roads abut the subdivision boundaries when the specific location is identified as a proposed arterial or connector trail route in the Flathead County Trails Plan.
+The minimum paved width for a pedestrian/bicycle path shall be eight feet; - c.
 All walkway and pedestrian/bicycle path improvements shall be constructed to the most current American Association of State Highway Transportation Officials (AASHTO) or Americans With Disabilities Act (ADA) standards, and maintained by a Property Owners Association.